b-marie/brittanyellichblog/content/content/6-code-reviews/index.md

 ## Overview

 Code reviews make everyone a better engineer and result in a better product over time.
+But developers tend to hate code reviews.
+It's always a source of tension between the author and the reviewer, because pointing out problems can take time and can make people feel bad.

 ### What is a Code Review?